ChristopherLandaverde/christopherlandaverde.github.io/_posts/2025-03-16-microwave.md

 ---

-## 🌀 The Irrational Microwave: What This Kitchen Appliance Teaches Me About A/B testing Product Pages.
+### 🌀 What This Kitchen Appliance Teaches Me About A/B testing Product Pages.

 Microwaves don’t make sense to me — and yet, somehow, I got convinced to buy a **$1,200 microwave**. 🤯